velotoxicsounds/Microsoft-Rewards-Bot/README.md

 **2018.01**

 	- Initial release
 	- Basic functionality for completing searches and quizzes.

+<h4>Special Thanks</h4>
+@ShoGinn - for extraordinary assistance in making this project better!